 No matter who in your family needs help at home, our secret sauce is what we are praised for, time and again.
 It's a mixture of compassion, love, empathy and continuity of experienced care infused with strong communication, whether we’re with your loved one for a couple of hours or a 24/7 live-in arrangement.

 If you’re shopping around for in-home care for a parent or loved one, you’re probably a little stressed about the process.
 What do you even ask a home care agency?
 Here are 15 questions to ask a home care agency to get clarity on their skills, abilities and limitations.
 Plus, they inevitably create a good conversation.

 You're probably tired of every home care agency telling you “we’re the best.”
 It’s hard.
 Be sure to have prospective agencies explain their secret sauce!
 Read our competitors’ reviews and feel your way to reason as you make your decision.
 Reviews are the windows into the kind of care you can expect---something everyone searching for the right home care agency should read.
-While we are a new SYNERGY HomeCare agency serving the Herdon area, our experience in home care is what drove us to serve others like you.
+While we are a new SYNERGY HomeCare agency serving the Charleston area, our experience in home care is what drove us to serve others like you.
+(We have successful agencies in the Lowcountry and Nashville areas.)
 Let's meet in person or on the phone and we'll open "our window" with full transparency so you can determine whether we would be a match for you or you're loved one.
 We're an open book.

 According to AARP, there are currently 53 million Americans who provide unpaid care for a family member.
 That’s approximately one in five adults.
 Here is another stat that might surprise you.
 According to ReACT, which stands for Respect a Caregiver’s Time, there are 44 million unpaid elder caregivers in the U.S., and 75% of those caregivers are employed.